authup/authup/packages/server/README.md

 #### KeyPair

 Create a private `pkcs8` key and `spki` public key.
-The `useSecurityKeyPair` method will automatically create, a key pair in the directory if it doesn't already exist.
+The `useSecurityKeyPair` method will automatically create, a key pair in the specified directory if it doesn't already exist.

 ```typescript